iamxiaofang/Capstone/README.md

-# Naturel language processing project
+#  Captone project

 ## Project description

-This is my first project use webpack build tools.
+This is my front end web captone project.

-1. On the client, I call server and give article url.
+1. On the client, I give the zipcode and date.
-2. I use meaningcloud to do sentiment analysis on article.
-3. Receive response and display sentiment on client.
+2. I use WeatherBit to get weather, GeoName to get place information such as lat,lon and city name.
+3. Give the city name to Pixabay to get the image of the location.
+4. Then I display the weather and image on the client using the DOM.

 ## Usage